sydasif/python-book/docs/source/01_introduction/03_syntax.md

 SyntaxError: unterminated string literal (detected at line 2)
 ```

-The code won’t run!
-IDLE displays an alert box with the above message.
-IDLE highlights the line containing `print("Hello, World)` in red to help you quickly find the line of code with the syntax error.
+The code won’t run! `IDLE` displays an alert box with the above message. `IDLE` highlights the line containing `print("Hello, World)` in red to help you quickly find the line of code with the syntax error.

 ## Runtime Errors

-IDLE catches syntax errors before a program starts running.
-In contrast, runtime errors only occur while a program is running.
+`IDLE` catches syntax errors before a program starts running.
+In variance, runtime errors only occur while a program is running.
 To generate a runtime error, remove both quotation marks and save them as the `hello_world.py` file.

 ```py
 print(Hello, World)